MrGauz/podcast-metadata/README.md

 # 🎧 Podcast Metadata

-This is a Flask-powered website that allows you to embed podcast metadata like *Title*, *Track number*, etc. into an MP3 file using a simple interface.
+This is a Flask-powered website that allows you to embed podcast metadata like *Title*, *Track number*, etc. into an MP3 or WAV file using a simple interface.
 [Have a look at it here](https://metadata.bilyk.gq/) or run it yourself with the instructions below.

 Full list of supported tags: